keptn/keptn.github.io/content/docs/0.8.x/monitoring/dynatrace/install/index.md

     -oyaml --dry-run=client | kubectl replace -f -
     ```

-* If the Keptn credentials are omitted from this main secret, `KEPTN_API_TOKEN` must be provided by the `keptn-api-token` secret.
-Furthermore, `dynatraceService.config.keptnApiUrl` and optionally `dynatraceService.config.keptnBridgeUrl` must be set when applying the helm chart (see below).
+* If the Keptn credentials are omitted from this secret, they must be set
+when applying the Helm chart (see below).

 ### 3. Deploy the Dynatrace Keptn integration